ZakuroSoda/2022MYE-LSci-Notes/README.md

 Diffusion is usually the most "diverse" and can occur in liquids, gas, semi-solids (agar), with or without a partially-permeable membrane, since it is not a live process (like F.D. and A.C. which inherently require live stuff).

+Facilitated Diffusion is also suited for bringing *large and charged particles like ions* across the cell membrane, using *protein channels*.

 Active transport functions like a pump.
-It uses *transport carrier proteins*
+It uses *transport carrier proteins* to bring *large and charged* particles across the membrane.
+These could be *ions in the nerves* to send signals.
+They could also be *ionic sodium and potassium*, pumping Na+ out of the cell and K+ into the cell, against the concentration gradient.
+A.T. ensures electrostatic equilibrium.

+---

+Factors affecting the rate of diffusion/osmosis *(Passive Processes)*

+- Temperature
+  As the temperature increases,the rate of the process increases.
+- Concentration Gradient Different
+- Surface Area to Volume Ratio
+- Distance
+- Characteristics of Solvent
+- Characteristics of Substance
+- Characteristics of Barrier